jacksonianrtaylor/movie_rec_proj/README.md

     1. Open the complete_11_03_2023.ipynb file in the main project directory in vscode.

-    2. Follow these step to connect to the servers python kernel:
+    2. Follow these step to connect to the jupyter servers python kernel:
         1. Select kernel in top right.
         2. Select another kernel.
         3. Select existing jupyter server.
         4. Copy and paste the jupyter server access token that is found in the console.
-        It is the second url after "Jupyter Server *.*.* is running at:" and starts with "http://127.0.0.1:8888".
+        It is the second url after "Jupyter Server \*.\*.\* is running at:" and starts with "http://127.0.0.1:8888".
         5. Create a server display name.
         6. Select the Python 3 (ipykernel).

     3. Then run all the cells in the notebook.

-6. Kaggle Requirments:
+7. Kaggle Requirments:

     * Upon running the first cell for the first time in the containers lifetime, the user will be asked for their username and key which can be found in a fresh api token from kaggle.